cryptopunksnotdead/punks.journal/sorry-sorry-sorry.md

 > Why why why do do do you you you write write write like like like this this this?

 Sometimes repeating helps to highlight the message.
-Example:
+Example from the Comma-Separated Values (CSV) RFC 4180 Memo (see <https://www.ietf.org/rfc/rfc4180.txt>) cited above:

-This [Comma-Separated Values (CSV) RFC 4180] memo provides information for the internet community.
+This memo provides information for the internet community.
 It does not specify an internet standard of any kind.

 vs

-This [Comma-Separated Values (CSV) RFC 4180] memo provides information for the internet community.
+This memo provides information for the internet community.
-- IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
+- **IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.**
-- IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
+- **IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.**
-- IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
+- **IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.**

-Just repeating it three times in case you missed it, see https://www.ietf.org/rfc/rfc4180.txt